 Every product has several benefits.
 However, there is always one that stands out from the rest.

-Dan Kennedy gives the example in his book The Ultimate Sales Letter of a professional conference.
+Dan Kennedy gives an example in his book The Ultimate Sales Letter of a professional conference.

-People weren’t just attending this conference to be a better entrepreneur, but to have more free time to golf. 🏌️♂️
+People weren’t just attending this conference to be better entrepreneurs but to have more free time to golf. 🏌️♂️

 This had a drastically better response.